-Once stakeholder information is gathered and a reporting format is set the process of reporting can be as diverse and the technology allows.
-We are in an instant communications age and the old days of hardcopy forms and telephone calls that are difficult to archive is fading away.
+Once stakeholder information is gathered and a reporting format is set, the process of reporting can be as devised; the use of technology can be helpful.
+We are in an instant communications age and the old days of hardcopy forms and telephone call logs that are difficult to archive are fading away.
 These old fashion methods of communications are not as convenient, fast or readily accessible as todays computerized communications process.
 Using modern tools we can communicate much more effectively and save time and money.